Print

 5. Add blanched veggies to the saute and mix.
 Push to the sides and melt remaining 2 tablespoons of butter in the center of the pan, add flour whisking into the butter.
 It’ll be lumpy but that will all smooth out.

-6. Add the boullion (mixed with the reserved potato/carrot water) and the nut milk, stirring all the while, switching from the whisk to stirring with a spoon.
+6. Add the 1/2 cup broth and the nut milk, stirring all the while, switching from the whisk to stirring with a spoon.
 Add mustard, salt and pepper.
-Let the sauce come to a gentle boil.
+Let the sauce come to a gentle boil, until thickened.
 Turn off the heat.

-7. Add in peas, lemon juice, lemon thyme, tarragon and chives.
+7. Add in peas, lemon juice, thyme, tarragon and chives.
 Taste and adjust salt if needed.
-Let the filling cool while you prepare the puff pastry top crust.
+Let the filling utterly cool while you prepare the puff pastry top crust.
+You could do the filling ahead and refrigerate.

-9. Place in the middle of the oven, turn down to 400F and bake for 20 minutes, then lower heat to 350F, and bake 10-15 more minutes, crust should be puffy and golden.
+9. Place in the middle of the oven, turn down to 400F and bake for 20 minutes, then lower heat to 350F, and bake 10-15 more minutes, crust should be puffy and golden brown.

 Notes

-Sauté in an oven proof 10″ enamel or cast iron pan (about 2 1/2″ deep) or after cooking on the stove, transfer completed filling to a baking dish.
+Sauté in an oven proof 10″ enamel or cast iron pan (about 2 1/2″ deep) or after cooking on the stove, transfer completed filling to a baking dish or large pie dish.

 TIP: If you forgot to thaw your puff pastry ahead, you can thaw in a microwave, 15 seconds at a time ( turning it over) until softened and unrolls easily.
 If you overshoot, and it’s too soft, put it in the fridge for a few minutes to firm it up.
 You want it thawed, but still cold.